snesrev/sm/BUILDING.md

 Dependencies and requirements:

-Note: *Make sure you're using MINGW64, otherwise it won't work.*
   * The `libsdl2-dev` library
   * [MSYS2](https://www.msys2.org)

+Note: *Make sure you're using MINGW64 and you're in `sm` folder in the terminal.*

 1. Install MSYS2 on your machine.
-2. Clone the SM repository. `git clone --recursive https://github.com/snesrev/sm`
-3. Place the copy of your rom in the main directory.
+2. Place the copy of your rom in the main directory.
-4. Install the necessary dependencies by inputting this command in the terminal.
+3. Install the necessary dependencies by inputting this command in the terminal.

 ```sh
 pacman -S mingw-w64-x86_64-SDL2 && pacman -S make && pacman -S mingw-w64-x86_64-gcc
 ```
-5. Type `sdl2-config --cflags`, it should output:
+4. Type `sdl2-config --cflags`, it should output:
 ```sh
 -IC:/msys64/mingw64/include/SDL2 -Dmain=SDL_main
 ```
-6. After that type `sdl2-config --libs`, should output:
+5. After that type `sdl2-config --libs`, should output:
 ```sh
 -LC:/msys64/mingw64/lib -lmingw32 -mwindows -lSDL2main -lSDL2
 ```
-NOTE: *Make sure you're in the `sm` directory.*

 After you've done installing everything, cd to `sm` folder.
 Type `make` In order to speed up the compilation, type `make -j16`